Mazhive/fs-uae-autoboot-debian10/README.md

 		to copy your files /configs/cdees/images/harddisks etc.(not included,obviously)
 		is using a sftp connection.
-The sftp server is allready installed and can be easily reached with Filezilla (using the same username and password)
+The sftp server is allready installed and can be easily reached with Filezilla (using the same username and password) other option use scp
+		scp -r /path/to/your/FS-UAE amiga@remote_host:/home/amiga/Documents
+		on the amiga it resides  in the home folder of the user amiga in Documents/FS-UAE

 Sat:nov.7.2020